jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 150px; position: absolute; top: 330px; left: 100px;">Feature</h1>

 !SLIDE
-.notes If we go back to the Rodauth query I showed earlier, note that the table name it selects from is specific to password reset tokens.
+.notes If we go back to the Rodauth query I showed earlier, note that the table name it selects from is specific to password resets.

 <pre style="font-size: 40px; margin-top: 210px;"><code>SELECT key FROM <b>account_password_reset_keys</b>
 WHERE id = 1234;
 </code></pre>

 !SLIDE
 .notes This is not for security, it is for performance and storage space.
-If you have 10 million accounts, and only 1 thousand have password reset tokens at any one time, it is better for performance to have only 1000 rows of tokens, compared to having mostly NULL values for 10 million rows.
+If you have 10 million accounts, and only 1 thousand have password reset tokens at any one time, it is better for performance and storage space to have only 1000 rows of tokens, compared to having mostly NULL values for 10 million rows.

 <h1 style="font-size: 200px; position: absolute; top: 180px; left: 20px;">Performance</h1>